-The Institute for Citizenship and Social Responsibility at Western Kentucky University, in partnership with the National Conference on Citizenship (NCoC) and with support from the Secretary of State’s office, the McConnell Center at the University of Louisville, and Kentucky Advocates for Civic Education, prepared the report based on U.S. Census Current Population Survey data.
+The Institute for Citizenship and Social Responsibility at Western Kentucky University, in partnership with the National Conference on Citizenship (NCoC) and with support from the Secretary of State’s office and the McConnell Center at the University of Louisville prepares the report based on U.S. Census Current Population Survey data.

 The 2013 Civic Health Assessment: Shaping Kentucky's Future Together

-Following the Initiative roundtables, Secretary Grimes compiled a summary of the discussions she had with fellow Kentuckians, focusing on the key concepts of (1) civic engagement, (2) political action, and (3) social connectedness.
+Following the roundtables, The Secretary compiled a summary of the discussions she had with fellow Kentuckians, focusing on the key concepts of (1) civic engagement, (2) political action, and (3) social connectedness.
 No matter the topic, the common theme of "intentional acts" emerged in each discussion.
-The Civic Health Assessment outlines some of the challenges our communities and state are facing and solutions that are being implemented.
-Secretary Grimes hopes it will inspire you to take intentional acts of your own to be more civically engaged.